yxh9876/Xuhang94470/assignment3&4.md

 - Can you describe to me what this is telling you?

-He thought that IC3 was almost done, because misunderstood that the data was complaints about the IC3 and their losses.
+He thought that IC3 was almost done, because he misunderstood that the data was complaints about the IC3 and their losses.
 So, I had to tell him the real meaning of the data to keep our conversation going on.

 - Is there anything you find surprising or confusing?